atakee72/atakee72/README.md

 - 🤝 looking for help with **interesting open source, social as well as commercial projects**

-- 👨‍💻 All of my projects are available in [my online portfolio](https://developer-portefeuille-of-ercan-atak.vercel.app/)  (restructuring on progress)
+- 👨‍💻 All of my projects are available in [my online portfolio](https://developer-portefeuille-of-ercan-atak.vercel.app/) and [my GitHub Pages site](https://atakee72.github.io/)  (restructuring on progress)

 - 📝 I also write articles on my own blog, draw & paint, and take photographs.
 [See some of my works on Instagram](https://www.instagram.com/a_t_a_k_e_e)